×

 The New Digital Frontier

-The growth of YouTube has opened the floodgates to a prosumer culture.
-The blurring of lines between producers and consumers of content has further diversified the creation process.
-Opportunity is abundant for countless industries in this environment, none more so than voice-over.
+The growth of YouTube has opened the floodgates to a prosumer culture and opportunity is abundant for countless industries in this environment, none more so than voice over.

 The growth of broadband technology, faster computing speeds, and the proliferation of freelancing networks have led to online remote productions being the norm.
-Becoming a freelance voice-over talent in 2021 is as simple as having a quality condenser microphone, computer, and access to a website like Fiverr or Upwork.
+Becoming a freelance voice over talent is as simple as having a quality condenser microphone, computer, and access to a website like Fiverr or Upwork.

-The digital era has given birth to a world where voice-over talent can set up a recording studio and work anywhere, circumventing the need to be based in a specific city or region.
+The digital era has given also birth to a world where voice over talent can set up a recording studio and work anywhere, circumventing the need to be based in a specific city or region.

 While voice actor unions can offer some welcome assurances, a voice actor doesn’t need an agent or representative to ply their trade.